-"(a) Basis for Charging Officer to Require Chemical Analysis; Notification of Rights. - Any person who drives a vehicle on a highway or public vehicular area thereby gives consent to a chemical analysis if charged with an implied-consent offense.
-The charging officer shall designate the type of chemical analysis to be administered, and it may be administered when the officer has reasonable grounds to believe that the person charged has committed the implied-consent offense.

-Except as provided in this subsection or subsection (b), before any type of chemical analysis is administered the person charged shall be taken before a chemical analyst authorized to administer a test of a person's breath, who shall inform the person orally and also give the person a notice in writing that:

-- (1) The person has a right to refuse to be tested. - (2) Refusal to take any required test or tests will result in an immediate revocation of the person's driving privilege for at least 30 days and an additional 12-month revocation by the Division of Motor Vehicles. - (3) The test results, or the fact of the person's refusal, will be admissible in evidence at trial on the offense charged. - (4) The person's driving privilege will be revoked immediately for at least 30 days if: - a.
-The test reveals an alcohol concentration of 0.08 or more; or - b.
-The person was driving a commercial motor vehicle and the test reveals an alcohol concentration of 0.04 or more; or - c.
-The person is under 21 years of age and the test reveals any blood alcohol concentration in the person's blood."

-Section 32.
+Page 32

+Offense. - A person commits the offense of impaired driving if he the person 1 2 drives any vehicle upon any highway, any street, or any public vehicular area within this 3 State: 4 (1) While under the influence of an impairing substance; or 5 (2) After having consumed sufficient alcohol that he the person has, at any 6 relevant time after the driving, an alcohol concentration of 0.08 or more.
+7 more; or 8 At any relevant time after the driving of a school bus, a school activity (3) bus, or a child care vehicle transporting any children, any alcohol 9 10 concentration."
+PART IV.
+IMMEDIATE CIVIL REVOCATION FOR DRIVERS UNDER 21 YEARS 11 12 OF AGE.
+13 Section 30.
 G.S.
-20-16.5(b) reads as rewritten:
+20-16.2(a) reads as rewritten: 14 Basis for Charging Officer to Require Chemical Analysis; Notification of 15 Rights. - Any person who drives a vehicle on a highway or public vehicular area thereby gives consent to a chemical analysis if charged with an implied-consent offense.
+The 16 17 charging officer shall designate the type of chemical analysis to be administered, and it 18 may be administered when the officer has reasonable grounds to believe that the person 19 charged has committed the implied-consent offense.
+20 Except as provided in this subsection or subsection (b), before any type of chemical 21 analysis is administered the person charged shall be taken before a chemical analyst authorized to administer a test of a person's breath, who shall inform the person orally 22 23 and also give the person a notice in writing that: 24 The person has a right to refuse to be tested.
+(1) Refusal to take any required test or tests will result in an immediate 25 (2) revocation of the person's driving privilege for at least 30 days and an 26 27 additional 12-month revocation by the Division of Motor Vehicles.
+The test results, or the fact of the person's refusal, will be admissible in 28 (3) 29 evidence at trial on the offense charged.
+30 (4) The person's driving privilege will be revoked immediately for at least 30 days if: 31 32 a.
+The test reveals an alcohol concentration of 0.08 or more; or 33 The person was driving a commercial motor vehicle and the test b. reveals an alcohol concentration of 0.04 or more. more; or 34 35 The person is under 21 years of age and the test reveals any c. alcohol concentration."
+36 Section 31.
+G.S.
+20-16.5(b) reads as rewritten: 37 38 Revocations for Persons Who Refuse Chemical Analyses or Have Alcohol

+Concentrations of 0.08 or More After Driving a Motor Vehicle or of 0.04 or More After

+Driving a Commercial Vehicle.
+Who Are Charged With Certain Implied Consent

+Offenses. - A person's driver's license is subject to revocation under this section if:

+SENATE BILL 1336 version 2